Pimax Crystal Light (local dimming) Prime Vision with controllers

 - Foveated rendering: Fixed 2.0;

-- Audio: interchangeable 3.5mm jack, 2x microphone.
+- Audio: interchangeable 3.5mm connection, 2x microphone.

 What are the differences between the Pimax Crystal and Pimax Crystal Light?